Theatre of ancient Greece: Orchestra

-The orchestra was a circular piece of ground at the bottom of the theatron where the chorus and actors performed.
+The orchestra was a circular piece of ground at the bottom of the theatron where the chorus and actors performed; the word means "dancing space", as the chorus also danced in early periods.
 Originally unraised, Greek theatre would later incorporate a raised stage for easier viewing.
-This practice would become common after the advent of "New Comedy," which incorporated dramatic portrayal of individual character.
+This practice would become common after the advent of "New Comedy," which incorporated dramatic portrayal of individual characters.
 The coryphaeus was the head chorus member, who could enter the story as a character able to interact with the characters of a play.
 Plays often began in the morning and lasted into the evening.

 Acoustics

-The theatres were built on a large scale to accommodate a large number of people on stage and in the audience—up to fourteen thousand.
+The theatres were built on a large scale to accommodate a large number of performers on stage and in the audience—up to fourteen thousand.
 Physics and mathematics played a significant role in the construction of these theatres, as their designers had to be able to create acoustics in them such that the actors' voices could be heard throughout the theatre, including the very top row of seats.
 The Greek's understanding of acoustics compares very favorably with the current state of the art.